GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

 The OpenAI Five @berner_dota_nodate project consists of training an agent to play the game Dota 2.
 In total, their agent has played for an approximate duration of 180 years.
 Similarly, when applying #acr("DRL") to autonomous driving, it is necessary to collect a high amount of interactive experience to achieve decent performance.
-Bansal @bansal_chauffeurnet_2018 have used dataset of 30 million samples to train their policy.
+Bansal @bansal_chauffeurnet_2018 have used a dataset of 30 million samples to train their policy.
 They stated that their initial attempts at doing imitation learning on this data have not been successful.
 It required more advanced techniques to finally train a working system.